• Rendering courtesy of NBBJ and Motiv.

 Special features

-• Full LED lighting solution with networked lighting controls
+• Full LED lighting solution with networked lighting controls, including waiting spaces with low lighting for sensitive patients.

-• The project will be Net Zero Ready by the Energy Trust of Oregon allowing for future addition of PV panels or renewables to achieve Net Zero Energy
+• Net Zero Ready, meaning it’s prepped for future addition of PV panels or renewables to achieve Net Zero Energy.

 Media Coverage